Linear relations among algebraic points on tensor powers of the Carlitz module

 \end{thm}

-We end up with this subsection by giving the following remark.
+We end up this subsection with the following few remarks.
 As an analogue of the classical multiple polylogarithms, for $\mathfrak{s}=(s_1,\dots,s_r)\in(\mathbb{Z}_{>0})^r$, Chang introduced the $\mathfrak{s}$-th Carlitz multiple polylogarithm (CMPL) in \cite{Cha14}, which is defined as follows:

-The study of linear relations among CMPLs at algebraic points has proceeded in \cite{Cha14,CPY19,CH21,CCM22b,IKLNDP22}.
+Linear relations among CMPLs at algebraic points have been studied in \cite{Cha14,CPY19,CH21,CCM22b,IKLNDP22}.
 But none of them gives explicit sufficient conditions on algebraic points so that the special values of CMPLs with fixed $\mathfrak{s}$ at these points are linearly independent over $k$.
 It is natural to ask whether we have generalizations of Theorem~\ref{Thm:Intro_Application} for CMPLs at algebraic points.
 We hope to tackle this problem in the near future.

 {At the time of writing this paper}, there {have been} some developments concerning similar topics about linear relations among CPLs at algebraic points.
 For example, using the theory of non-commutative factorization, an abundant family of \emph{Eulerian type} relations involving CPLs at {algebraic points} {have been} constructed explicitly in \cite[Thm.~C]{Pel23}.
 On the other hand, it has been shown in \cite[Thm.~A]{GM22} that several linear relations and linearly independence results about CPLs at integral points in $A$ can be explained by the integral motivic cohomology theory introduced {in} \cite{Gaz24}.
 It would be interesting to compare these results with our approaches presented in this {paper}.